 An essential part of wedding planning is choosing your hair and makeup artists.
 But before you can commit to your day-of beauty team, many brides do a trial with them first.
-However, in the age of global pandemics, coordinating such a thing is neither easy nor socially distant.
-So as a 2021 bride, I was at a complete loss.
+However, as a 2021 bride, I was at a complete loss.
 How was I supposed to book arguably one of the most important aspects of my wedding day when I couldn't even make it to Step One?

 Blushington, a beauty lounge that offers services from hairstyling to wedding day makeup, reached out at the perfect time with the ultimate solution for brides: virtual makeup trials.
 The journey begins with a consultation where a senior artist works with you to plan and customize your desired wedding makeup and hair look.
 They discuss your vision, and you create a bespoke look together, including everything from skin prep to a step-by-step makeup application.

 Having to do a makeup trial over Zoom was somewhat of a tough pill to swallow, but my makeup artist, Brittany Scott, completely changed my outlook.
 Despite being a total novice when it comes to doing my own glam, she empowered me by educating me and being patient with me.
 She gave me the tools I needed to execute a full makeup look on my own, and the result was pleasantly surprising.